Badger-RL/BadgerRLSystemCodeRelease2023/README.md

 ## Basic usage instructions

 After opening SimRobot, Go to File, then open to select a scene from `Config/Scenes`.
 A good first scene to try is OneTeamFast.ros2.
+You can also try GameFast for a a full game.

 Once you open the Scene file, there will be a window titled scene graph, which shows `Console` and `Robocup`.
 Double click on each of these to open the visualization window and SimRobot internal console.